Skip to main content

 The detector is minimalist and is one of the tools that delivers results fastest.

-I really like that the text check starts as soon as you enter text and you don't have to click an additional button.
+I really like that the text check starts as soon as you enter text and you do not have to click an additional button.

 3.4 Crossplag AI Content Detector